 See the section on downloading the Dynatrace OneAgent installer for specific instructions on downloading Dynatrace OneAgent for installation with Elastic Beanstalk.

-For a Windows installation, click the Windows button.
+For Windows installations, click the Windows button.
 Then in the Download Dynatrace OneAgent for Windows page, select the Download MSI package option.

-For a Linux installation, follow the Linux installation instructions.
+For Linux installations, follow the Linux installation instructions.

 Create a configuration to install Dynatrace OneAgent

 Because the specifics of this type of installation depend heavily on user customizations, we can't provide a simple set of steps that will work in all scenarios.
 Following is only a brief overview of the entire process, with examples that will help you create your own deployment.